-11 John Street has historical and associative value in its role as a local public school serving the historic East Ward of Lindsay.
-Opening in early 1894, the school was constructed as the first new elementary school forming part of a general upgrade of education facilities in Lindsay that began in the late nineteenth century and continued into the early twentieth century related to the expansion of the education system and growth in public school pupils.
-It yields information regarding the development of education in Lindsay throughout the late nineteenth and early twentieth century in Lindsay as a long-standing public elementary school in the community, serving the suburban East Ward of the town.
+65 Sussex Street North has historical and associative value in its role as a local public school.
+Opening in 1911, the school was constructed as part of a general upgrade of educational facilities in Lindsay in the early twentieth century as part of an expansion of the education system and growth in public school pupils.
+It yields information regarding the development of education in Lindsay throughout the twentieth century.
+The building is also believed to reflect the work of Toronto-area architect James Ellis who designed and executed a substantial number of educational facilities in the Beaux-Arts throughout the late nineteenth and early twentieth century, including in central and eastern Ontario.